a-belevich/blog/concurrency_limiters.md

 ## Concurrency limiters with zero error tolerance

 In-process concurrency limiters discussed here are used to protect services during the period of fragility, either caused by excessive load or by fragile upstream dependencies.
-Under the hood, the limiter is a library (in cases I observed - Go library, usually based on *github.com/platinummonkey/go-concurrency-limits*) that collects local instance-level statistics and defines its internal limit of parallelism.
-When the limit is reached, it can either put the excessive requests into an internal queue, or quickly discard them (send an error like *HTTP 429* or *gRPC ResourceExhausted*).
+Under the hood, the limiter is a library (in cases I observed - Go library, usually based on [github.com/platinummonkey/go-concurrency-limits](https://github.com/platinummonkey/go-concurrency-limits)) that collects local instance-level statistics and defines its internal limit of parallelism.
+When the limit is reached, it can either put the excessive requests into an internal queue, or quickly drop them (return an error like *HTTP 429* or *gRPC ResourceExhausted*).

 Concurrency limiters can be configured in multiple ways.
 In particular, they can have: